fqantonio/GoingInductive/README.md

 # GOALS, RESEARCH QUESTIONS and HYPOTHESIS

-The **main goal** is to understand the impact of changing from Direct Instruction (Merrill, 2007) to Van Merriënboer 's Inductive Methodology Four Component Instructional (4C/ID) (van Van Merriënboer , Kirschner, 2007) in a bLearning setting using MOODLE as a Learning Managment System (LMS)(Cole, 2005)(Rice, 2006).
+This study aims to investigate the impact of transitioning from Direct Instruction (Merrill, 2007) to Van Merriënboer's Inductive Four Component Instructional Design (4C/ID) model (van Merriënboer & Kirschner, 2007) within a bLearning environment utilizing Moodle as a Learning Management System (LMS) (Cole, 2005; Rice, 2006).

-This analysis spread out in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic with this boradening **research questions** guiding the process:
+The research examines the impact on four key learning outcomes: Learning Transfer, Lab Practice, Social Skills, and Academic Achievement.
+To guide this investigation, the following research questions were addressed:

-1. What is the impact for the students learning outcomes?
+    What is the impact on student learning outcomes?
-2. Who benefits more?
+    Which student groups benefit most from this transition?
-3. What are the pros and cons about this methodological strategic decision?
+    What are the advantages and disadvantages of this methodological shift?
-4. What are the implications for the stakeholders?
+    What are the implications for stakeholders involved in the educational process?

-The **hypothesis** is that this change will have an overall positive impact in the learning outcomes mentioned, because it's based on the 4C/ID methodology **'brain friendly'**, anchored on Brain Based Learning (BBL)(Jensen, 2005)(Sylvester,1995), Cognitive Load Theory (CLT)(Plass, Moreno, Brünken, 2010), Multi-Intelligence Theory (MIT)(Gardner, 2011) and Multimedia Learning Principles (MLP)(Mayer, 2005), learning theories well established.
-Adding to this there is a robust research and development linking the Cognitive Architecture and Instructional Design, bringing the Neuroscience research principles more near the educational settings (Sweller, 1998).
-Other examples of this are the MLP and CLT refered before.
-For the stakeholders it will give some guidelines for better support the teaching work, not only in efficiency but also in the learning design and strategies implementation (Kirschner,2002).
+The hypothesis posits that this transition will result in an overall positive impact on student learning outcomes.
+This assumption is grounded in the 4C/ID model's alignment with established learning theories, such as Brain-Based Learning (BBL) (Jensen, 2005; Sylvester, 1995), Cognitive Load Theory (CLT) (Plass, Moreno, & Brünken, 2010), Multiple Intelligences Theory (MIT) (Gardner, 2011), and Multimedia Learning Principles (MLP) (Mayer, 2005).

+Furthermore, this study draws upon a robust body of research connecting Cognitive Architecture and Instructional Design, which integrates principles from neuroscience into educational settings (Sweller, 1998).
+Examples of this integration include the aforementioned MLP and CLT.
+By adopting the 4C/ID model, stakeholders, including teachers, policymakers, and school administrators, can gain valuable insights to enhance teaching practices, improve learning design, and effectively implement instructional strategies (Kirschner, 2002).

 # THEORY